Rhain-U/milestone-project-2/README.md

-- I used more of a TDD approach, writing small batches of code and testing to ensure it worked before complicating it too much, especially when it came to writing JavaScript.
+- I used more of a BDD approach, writing small batches of code and testing to ensure it worked before complicating it too much, especially when it came to writing JavaScript.
 I Used JavaScript compiler to get the basic functions correct first then with the help of stack overflow, Slack, Chat GPT and Copilot I would build on them to create the functions I needed.